-

 If you purchase the vehicle from a dealership, they'll most likely handle the title and registration process for you.
 If you do business with an individual, however, you'll need to handle titling and registering yourself.

-If I sell my truck, do I let the buyers keep the license plates?
+If I sell my truck, do I let the buyer keep the license plates?

 I bought my neighbor's car and transferred the title, but the information on the new title is incorrect.
 What should I do?

-You'll need to apply for a duplicate Nebraska title.
+You'll need to apply for a duplicate Nebraska title with the Department of Motor Vehicles.

 I live in Kansas, but I bought a new car in Nebraska.
 How can I legally get it back to Kansas?

-You can drive your new car from Nebraska to Kansas after you get Non-resident 30-Day License Plates from the County Treasurer from the county in which you purchased the car.
-Actually, you'll also receive a temporary registration certificate.
+You can drive your new car to Kansas after obtaining non-resident license plates at the County Treasurer from the county in which you purchased the car.
+These plates will be valid for 30 days.
+You'll also receive a temporary registration certificate.

-You'll need the title or Manufacturer's Statement of Origin (MSO) and the fee of $20.10.
+You'll need the title or Manufacturer's Statement of Origin (MSO), and the fee of $20.70.

 What kind of vehicle should I buy in order to get the cheapest Nebraska car insurance?